Back to Blog

 Day 3: Start gentle motion

 Complete rest after whiplash actually slows healing.
-Guided, gentle range-of-motion work under a chiropractor or physical therapist is what the research supports.
+Guided, gentle range-of-motion work under a chiropractor or qualified provider is what the research supports.

 When to call us

 If headaches, neck stiffness, or radiating pain haven't started improving by 72 hours, schedule an evaluation.
-Placeholder copy for layout preview.
+Soft-tissue injuries that go untreated in the first week are the ones that tend to linger for months — or show up in an MRI a year later as something worse.